The Definitive Guide To SEO In 2018

 And when Google sees these LSI keywords on your page, they think: “Awesome!
 This page obviously covers this topic really well.”

-How do you find LSI keywords?
-Here are three simple ways to find ‘em:
+How do you actually do LSI keyword research?
+Here are three simple strategies:

 First, use a nifty free tool called LSI Graph.